-There are certain extraordinary expenses, such as real estate appraisal fees, consultant fees, attorney and accounting fees, which are incidental to the preparing a dealership for closing.
-These expenses will be paid both from the dealership general account and directly from the closing dealer’s personal account.
-The dealer should alert the bookkeeper to maintain a separate journal, in which to record these expenses, in order that the accountants may readily determine the costs of sale and categories of expenditures, for income tax purposes, both personal and business.
+Certain extraordinary expenses, such as real estate appraisal, consultant, and attorney and accounting fees, are incidental to preparing a dealership for closing.
+These expenses will be paid from the dealership’s general account and the closing dealer’s personal history.
+The dealer should alert the bookkeeper to maintain a separate journal to record these expenses so that the accountants may readily determine the costs of sale and categories of expenditures for income tax purposes, both personal and business.

-Absent exigent circumstances, the dealer should estimate the amount of time necessary to prepare the store for closing, usually approximately thirty days.
-If possible, the closing should be on a payday.
+Absent difficult circumstances, the dealer should estimate the time necessary to prepare the store for closing, usually approximately thirty days.
+If possible, the conclusion should be on a payday.

 The Comptroller’s Responsibilities

-The Transfer and/or cancellation of various: Telephone Numbers; Post Office Boxes;
+- The Transfer and cancellation of various: Telephone Numbers; Post Office Boxes;

 The Dealer’s Responsibilities

-Decide on the employees that are required to stay in order to complete the closing of the store.
+- Decide on the employees required to stay to complete the store’s closing.

-Check for sold orders decide whether to deliver, cancel, or refer to another dealer.
+- Check for sold orders and decide whether to deliver, cancel, or refer to another dealer.

-Cancel company credit cards, including any phone credit cards and any mobile phones – except your own.
+- Cancel company credit cards, including any phone and mobile phones – except your own.

-DETERMINE THE FACTORY’S OBLIGATIONS WITH RESPECT TO ITS RIGHTS TO LEASE AND PURCHASE.
-BE SURE TO MAKE CLAIMS AND REQUESTS FOR ASSISTANCE WITHIN THE TIME PERIOD SPECIFIED IN THE SALES AND SERVICE AGREEMENT.
+DETERMINE THE FACTORY’S OBLIGATIONS concerning ITS RIGHTS TO LEASE AND PURCHASE.
+BE SURE TO MAKE CLAIMS AND REQUESTS FOR ASSISTANCE WITHIN THE PERIOD SPECIFIED IN THE SALES AND SERVICE AGREEMENT.